LucasDominguesTressoldi/CreditApplicationSystem/README.md

 # Credit Application System 💳

-🎯```The objective of this project is to develop a Rest API that will perform a CRUD on a database simulating the points:```
+🎯```The objective of this project is to develop a Rest API that will perform a CRUD on a database simulating the points below:```

 1. Customer registration
 2. Updating customer data